Nakam: Aftermath and legacy

 About 30 former Nakam operatives boarded the ship Biriya on 23 June 1946 and arrived by the end of July following brief detention by the British authorities.
 They received a warm welcome at Kovner's kibbutz, Ein HaHoresh, from leading members of the Haganah and the Israeli Labor Party, and were invited to travel through the country.
 Although Kovner, and the majority of the operatives, considered that the time for revenge had passed, a small group led by Bolek Ben-Ya'akov returned to Europe to continue the mission.
 Nine other Nakam operatives broke away in the spring of 1947 and returned to Europe the following year, helped by Labor Party politician Abba Hushi.

 The breakaway groups faced mounting challenges, both logistical and financial, and the foundation of the Federal Republic of Germany in 1949 made illegal operations even more difficult.
 Many of the members turned to a life of crime to support themselves, and then tried to escape from German jails with the help of former French Resistance members.
 Most returned to Israel between 1950 and 1952.
 Ben-Ya'akov said in an interview that he "could not have looked at himself in the mirror" if he had not tried to get revenge, and that he still deeply regretted that it did not succeed.
-After coming to Israel, former Nakam members refused to speak about their experiences for several decades, only beginning to discuss the issue in the 1980s.
-Porat writes that Kovner "committed political suicide" by participating in Nakam; she describes its failure as a "miracle".
-Members of the group showed no remorse, said that the Germans "deserved it", and wanted recognition, rather than forgiveness, for their actions.
+After coming to Israel, former Nakam members refused to speak about their experiences for several decades, beginning to discuss the issue only in the 1980s.
+Porat writes that Kovner "committed political suicide" by participating in Nakam; she describes its failure as a "miracle."
+Members of the group showed no remorse, said that the Germans "deserved it," and wanted recognition, rather than forgiveness, for their actions.